Rishabh0262/spring-boot-blog-app/Readme.md

    1. CommentServiceImpl-class :
       1. Created a CommentRepository - obj.
       2. Generate a Constructor of it. **can Omit @Autowired** as this class has only one data member/var.
+      3. Entity-to-DTO & DTO-to-entity functions for mapping.
+      4. retrieve _post-entity_ by ID.
+         1. For which, we need to use created PostRepository-obj as well.
+         2. Include it into Constructor as well.
+         3. fetch the post by ID. using the post-repo-obj
+      5. Set post to comment entity.
+      6. Save Comment-entity to DB.

+##### Ref. : Controller-pkg line of [Create Post REST-API]
+3. contoller-pkg
+   1. CommentController-class
+      1. Obj. of CommentService is created.
+      2. Constructor with agr is created with the same.
+      3. Now follow the REST-API Mapping routine.
+      4.

+---

+## Get all comments by post

+1. repository : create custom query method to fetch post-by-id.
+`List<Comment> findByPostId(long id);`

+2. service, serviceImpl :
+   1.create the required method declaration.
+   2. Implement the method in Impl.
+      1. used the custom repo. method[findByPostId] to get the

+3. controller :

+---

+## Get comment by ID

+1. serice, serviceImpl
+   1. Impl => we'll use _BlogAPIException_  if **comment's=>post_id != postID**

+#### BlogAPIException
+We throw this exception whenever we write some business logic or validate request parameter.

+2. exception-pkg : BlogAPIException _extends_ RuntimeException
+   1. vars : HttpStatus-> status, string-> msg
+   2. Generate respective : getters, constructors with all Args(), with all Args(string)
+      1. choosing 2 superclass constructor... : with no args, with 1 msg Args.
+3.

+---

+## Update comment by ID
+1. serice, serviceImpl

+2. Fetched both, comment & post from DB using IDs
+3. change the  values of current comment using setter with the passed values.
+4. commentRepo's .save()    & this method will send the updated Response.
+5. return the new updated commment.
+6.

+---

+## Delete comment by ID

+Similar step.
+except we'll use commentRepo.delete(commentEntity);

 ---

 ---